Is Plane Tree Pollen Allergy aggravating my eyes?

 This self-cleaning mechanism—combined with a tolerance for compacted soil and heavy pruning—led to its mass planting in iconic spots like Berkeley Square (1789) and the avenues of Marylebone.
 Today, it is just as popular in other major cities, including New York (where its leaf is the symbol of the Parks Department), Paris, and Philadelphia.

-The "Dual Irritation": Pollen vs. Trichomes (dust)
+The "Dual Irritation": Pollen vs. Trichomes (yellow dust)

 Unlike many other trees that cause hay fever purely through microscopic pollen, the London Plane irritates in two distinct ways: